lucaslingle/pytorch_drl/README.md

   - We allow a flexible pipeline of wrappers to be applied, similar to the OpenAI gym and baselines libraries.
   - The class names for these wrappers serve as keys in a dictionary, and their values are class-specific arguments.
   - The class names of available wrappers can be found in the submodules of ```drl/envs/wrappers/```.
+  - Wrappers are applied in the order they are specified.
 - Intrinsic rewards:
   - Intrinsic rewards can be included by specifying wrappers in ```drl/envs/wrappers/stateful/intrinsic/```.
   - The name of each reward stream is determined by the property ```reward_name``` in the wrapper it came from.